-Argan trees, with their thick branches, are often the only source of greenery during Morocco’s arid seasons.
-Unlike other livestock such as sheep, cows, and camels, goats are attracted to anything green and fresh.
-So, when the landscape turns dry, the goats take to the trees in search of food.
+Argan trees, with their thick, sturdy branches, often remain the only source of fresh foliage in arid landscapes.
+Unlike other livestock such as sheep, cows, and camels, goats climbing trees in Morocco are particularly attracted to any green leaves.
+Therefore, when ground vegetation disappears, these resourceful animals climb trees in search of nourishment.

-As a proud advocate for responsible tourism, I, Ilyas Baayay, Secretary General of the National Union of Tourist Guides in Morocco, have addressed this issue with the Ministry of Tourism and associations dedicated to protecting our natural heritage and animal welfare.
-After several appeals, authorities have taken decisive action to stop the roadside staged scenes of goats perched in trees, which were previously orchestrated at frequent tourist bus stops solely for tourist profit.
+As Secretary General of the National Union of Tourist Guides in Morocco, I, Ilyas Baayay, have actively addressed this issue with the Ministry of Tourism and associations dedicated to preserving Morocco’s natural heritage and protecting animal welfare.
+As a result of these efforts, authorities have taken decisive action to end roadside staged scenes of goats in trees created primarily for tourist profit.

 What You Have Heard Is True